anusha-arunn/Object-pose-detection/README.md

 ## Dataset

 The dataset can be downloaded from [Kaggle here](https://www.kaggle.com/datasets/shrutisaxena/yoga-pose-image-classification-dataset).
+Place the downloaded data in _YogaDataset_ folder

 #### Dataset Description